oneapi-src/oneDAL/docs/source/api/algorithms/graph/index.rst

 Graph
 =====

-This chapter describes programming interfaces of the pairwise distances implemented in |short_name|:
+This chapter describes programming interfaces of the graph algorithms implemented in |short_name|:

 .. toctree::
    :titlesonly: